mcantelon/node-mingy/README.md

 [node-optimist](https://github.com/substack/node-optimist) (available as
 "optimist" via npm).
 For interactive uses, Mingy includes a shell handler that lets you quickly use your commands interactively.
-A Mingy shell can work locally via the command line or remotely via telnet.
+A Mingy shell can work locally via the command line or remotely as a server.

 Mingy includes a number of simple demos, in the "examples" directory, that can give you a quick idea how things work.
 Examples include a CLI calculator, a